InformedPowerPlatform/MSFTPP.Plugins.CustomAudit/README.md

 ## Overview

-A solution that will allow you to create rows in a Custom Audit table for enhanced analysis.
-This solution consists of a custom .NET plugin and a model driven app to configure and monitor the auditing.
+A Power Platform solution that will allow you to create rows in a Custom Audit table in Dataverse for enhanced analysis.
+This solution consists of a custom activity table, custom .NET plugin and a model driven app to configure and monitor the auditing.
+This is NOT a replacement for the OOTB auditing feature, but an enhancement to use in addition to that service.

 _Disclaimer: This solution is authored by employees of Microsoft but is in no way endorsed by Microsoft Corporation.
 Code included is custom and can be modified by the receiving user and therefore is NOT supported by Microsoft or any of its affiliates or partners.
 No warranties or support are expressed or implied._